To enjoy the full Mail & Guardian online experience: please upgrade your browser

 "The only difference is that in other tolls you pay manually and in this one payment is by electronic means.
-If you drive on the N3 to Durban you stop and pay at toll plazas."

 She said it would be unfair to pass the toll fee into fuel price increases as people who would not be using the roads would then also be charged.